pjwalstrom/cloud-workshop/README.md

 ## Tasks

 * Run only the backend with in-memory db
     * `docker run ...`
+        * check the available images with `docker images` to find the backend image
+        * the container should be put in the background
+        * the container's exposed port (see `Dockerfile`) should be mapped onto port 9000 on the VM
     * access the web app to see that it works (`curl localdocker:9000/person`)
-  * list the docker containers
+    * list all running docker containers
-  * kill the docker container
-  * start the container in background
-  * view the docker log
+    * view the docker log for backend
-  * get into the running container
+    * get into the running backend container
+    * kill the backend docker container
 * Run frontend/backend with in-memory db
     * `docker-compose ...`
+        * put them in the background
-  * view the logs of all containers
+    * view the logs of both containers
-  * stop the containers
+    * stop both containers
 * Run frontend/backend with PostgreSQL
     * `docker-compose -f docker-compose.postgres.yml ...`
     * try to scale backend
+    * look at the logs to see if the second backend is used
+    * what happens and why?
 * Run frontend/backend with Consul/PostgreSQL
     * start helper containers (`/vagrant/helpers/start_helper_containers.s`)
     * `docker-compose -f docker-compose.consul.yml ...`
     * try to scale backend
+    * look at the logs to see if the second backend is used
+    * what happens and why?
 * Work with a docker server in the cloud (Digital Ocean)
     * first load the `env_for_digital_ocean.sh` into current shell
     * `docker-machine ...`
+        * use the Digital Ocean API key you got in mail
     * create a new machine
     * list current machines
     * run docker commands against the new machine
-  * start up the application on this machine using `docker-compose`
+    * start up frontend/backend with PostgreSQL on this machine using `docker-compose`
     * ssh to the machine and run docker
     * destroy this machine
-* Run the application on Finn's test Mesos setup
-  *